auperatech/VMSS2.0/usage/K260_Kria_SOM/README.md

 If there's no need to select a specific camera, you can proceed with the default settings provided in the configuration files within the `/opt/aupera/examples/input_usb_cam` directory.

-To execute a pipeline with a USB input, you'll need to specify the output and configuration pbtxt files as shown here:
+To execute a pipeline with a USB input, you'll need to specify the configuration pbtxt files as shown here:

 ```
-avaser -o output_rtsp.pbtxt -c <config.pbtxt>
+avaser -c <config.pbtxt>
 ```
-Again, be sure to assign a unique name to your output stream in `output_rtsp.pbtxt` to prevent conflicts with other users.
+Again, be sure to modify the `video_sink` path to your output url and assign it a unique name to prevent conflicts with other users.

 Below is a table listing the available pipelines in `/opt/aupera/examples/input_usb_cam` that utilize USB camera as input source